ashears/myoldblog/book_reviews/_posts/2018-7-10-Return_Of_The_Crimson_Guard_Review.md

 ---
 layout: post
-title: Night of Knives Book Review
+title: Return of The Crimson Guard Review
 ---

 Earlier this year I read the story "The Return of the Crimson Guard", by Ian C. Esslemont.
 This was another book set in the Malazan universe.
 One part that